Security Industry Training

 - getting training

-- competent (have the skills you need).
+- competent (have the skills you need)

-Evidence includes, but it not limited to:
+Evidence includes but is not limited to:

-The New Zealand Security Association Certificate of Competence is being delivered by Stratcom Security.
+The Security Consultant Certificate of Competence

 The course consists of three modules and five assessments: